graphql/graphiql/packages/graphiql-plugin-batch-request/README.md

 # GraphiQL Batch Request Plugin

-This package provides a plugin that allows sending a batch request to a GraphQL Server into the GraphiQI UI.
+This package provides a plugin that allows sending a batch request to a GraphQL Server and thence into the GraphiQI UI.

 ## Install